Unity (game engine): Supported platforms

-Formerly supported platforms are Wii, Wii U, PlayStation 3, Xbox 360, Tizen, PlayStation Vita, 3DS, BlackBerry 10, Windows Phone 8, Samsung Smart TV, Gear VR, Daydream, Vuforia, Facebook Gameroom, and Stadia.
+Formerly supported platforms are Wii, Wii U, Oculus, PlayStation 3, Xbox 360, Tizen, PlayStation Vita, 3DS, BlackBerry 10, Windows Phone 8, Samsung Smart TV, Gear VR, Daydream, Vuforia, Facebook Gameroom, and Stadia.
 Unity formerly supported other platforms including its own Unity Web Player, a Web browser plugin.
 However, it was deprecated in favor of WebGL.
 Since version 5, Unity has been offering its WebGL bundle compiled to JavaScript using a 2-stage language translator (C# to C++ and finally to JavaScript).
 Unity was the default software development kit (SDK) used for Nintendo's Wii U video game console, with a free copy included by Nintendo with each Wii U developer license.
 Unity Technologies called this bundling of a third-party SDK an "industry first".

 In August 2023, Unity China announced that it would soon launch a Chinese edition called Tuanjie Engine (Tuánjié Yǐnqíng (团结引擎)) based on Unity 2022 LTS, which includes support for Chinese platforms like Weixin Mini Game, OpenHarmony and AliOS.